 We’ve done chia seven ways to Sunday here on The Roasted Root, but some of my favorite chia seed pudding recipes I’ve posted include the Bananas Foster Chia Seed Pudding, Whisky-Spiked Creamy Chia Seed Pudding, the Vegan Chocolate Chia Seed Pudding, and finally my Eggnog Overnight Oats (technically more of an oatmeal recipe than a chia seed pudding recipe, but that’s neither here nor there).

 All you do is slice up a ripe pear (or two), heat them over medium to medium-low heat in a small skillet with some cinnamon and pure maple syrup, and you end up with a buttery, sweet, caramelized melt-in-your-mouth pear jubilee.

-If you’re intolerant or allergic to dairy (or need to avoid it for any reason), stick with the all almond milk method, and if not, go halvsies with yogurt and almond milk.
+If you’re intolerant or allergic to dairy (or need to avoid it for any reason), stick with the all almond milk method, and if not, go half and half with yogurt and almond milk.

 Chia seeds absorb four times their weight in liquid, and become thick and gelatinous for a creamy, thick pudding-like mixture.
 All you need to prepare it is a large jar, some chia seeds, and any type of milk and liquid sweetener.